 CA, USA, 1995

 Werner's artwork has been exhibited nationally and internationally.
-His current series Water Links is a collaboration with communities capturing unique narratives about water and climate change from diverse and rural communities around the globe.
+His series Water Links is a collaboration capturing unique narratives about water and climate change from diverse and rural communities around the globe.
 Recent exhibitions of this series were held at CreateX in Brisbane Australia 2016; a collaboration between Aotearoa, New Zealand and California participants of SCANZ in March 2017; at the Flow exhibition held at Fort Knox in Prospect, Maine, June 2017; Parihaka Pa, New Zealand, February 2018; and the Macy Gallery, Columbia University, NY, March 2019.

 Werner, J. (ed), O’Neil, R. (ed), (2018).
 Book - Art as Adventure: Going Beyond.
 Cambridge Scholars Publishers, Newcastle upon Tyne, UK.

 Werner, J., (2017) Uncovering Authentic Community Narratives through Participatory Art, as chapter in Going Beyond: Art as Adventure.
 Cambridge Scholars Publishers, Newcastle upon Tyne, UK.